dlee100/IT331_Project/README.md

-# IT331_Project
+# IT331_Project 3
-This is for my second project in my Web Development course: IT331
+This is for my third project in my Web Development course: IT331

-This is Project 2: JavaScript
+This is Project 3: DOM, JavaScript events, and XML/JSON